DONATION ETIQUETTE STUDY PROJECT

 • Overflowing or contaminated donation bins

-• Unusable clothing burdening charities, NGOs, and local thrift shops
+• Unusable clothing is burdening charities, NGOs, and local thrift shops

 • Increased landfill waste